BigETI/TruckingVSConnect2/README.md

 ## How to use?
 This project is still in development.
 There will be a installation guide soon.

-## Where can I get a current build of SAMPLauncherNET?
+## Where can I get a current build of Trucking VS Connect²?
 There is no release of Trucking VS Connect² available yet.

 ## What features does it provide?